splunk/splunk-sdk-java/README.md

-# The Splunk Software Development Kit for Java (Preview Release)
+# The Splunk Software Development Kit for Java (Preview Release Refresh) 0.5.0

 This SDK contains library code and examples designed to enable developers to build applications using Splunk.